-The North is quite devoid of popular supper spots, but Al Malik might be one hidden gem for those nocturnal Indian food cravings.
-It’s halal and besides Indian and Malay food, they also have Thai food on the menu.
+The North may be quite devoid of popular supper spots, but Al Malik is one hidden gem for those nocturnal Indian food cravings.
+It’s halal and offers Indian, Malay, and Thai food on the menu.

-Siam Square Mookata is loved for their affordable ingredients and novel cheese dip.
-They have multiple outlets, and this outlet at Woodlands is one of those that are normally filled with night owls looking for a sizzling supper.
+Siam Square Mookata is loved for its affordable ingredients and novel cheese dip.
+They have multiple outlets, and this outlet at Woodlands is one of those that is normally filled with night owls looking for a sizzling supper.

 If you’re missing the greasy, messy roadside burgers of Ramly and Malaysia, Burger Geprek is for you.
 Besides the saucy burgers, you can also find Indomie Goreng with crisp fried chicken for those nights you just want to pig out.